xubiuit/head-segmentation/README.md

 - add more kk data on the same condition as the testset to the training set
 - IoU is 0.9647 on kk-252 testset.

+1013

+- use dilated convolution layers for the center block
+- IoU is 0.9689 on kk-252 testset.